grealmkids/bigezolite/FEATURES.md

 ## Overview

-BigezoLite is a comprehensive school management system designed for educational institutions in Uganda.
+Bigezo is a comprehensive school management system designed for educational institutions in Uganda.
 It provides multi-school support, student and fees tracking, SMS communications with integrated reminders, and subscription-based access control.

 ### Key Highlights
 - **Multi-school architecture** with complete data isolation